TritonDataCenter/rfd/rfd/0149/README.md

 garbage collection.

-In the above query the action of *recording the object details for future garbage collection* is represented using a (Common Table Expression)[https://www.postgresql.org/docs/10/static/queries-with.html].
+In the above query the action of *recording the object details for future garbage collection* is represented using a [Common Table Expression](https://www.postgresql.org/docs/10/static/queries-with.html).
 This allows all of the actions to be expressed in a single statement and is to show that the actions in the above query are all a part of implementing the higher level operation.
 It also facilitates testing in `psql`.
 It is not expressed this way out of